HCA-integration/sc-atlasing-toolbox/workflow/preprocessing/README.md

 - `.uns["preprocessing"]` adds 'highly_variable_genes', 'normalization',
 'scaled' and 'log-transformed' info.

-Also the components generated in each step as described above can be combined  by instructing in the config file like so:
+Also, the components generated in each step as described above can be combined  by instructing in the config file like so:

 ```yaml